cameronmcefee/guideguide-string-notation/spec.md

 #### Values:

-- `H` *(default)*
+- `h` *(default)*
   horizontal

-- `V`
+- `v`
   vertical

 ### Position

 Determines the position where GuideGuide renders the grid in cases where the grid specified does not fill the available area.
 GuideGuide factors this available area as the remainder of *area - margins*.
+Note the capital letters.

 #### Values: